nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/intro.md

 Click “Run” to send commands from a script to the console or click command enter.

+_Note: the souce is code available at https://github.com/nih-cfde/training-rstudio-binder/ if you would like to explore the data locally._

 ### R is a calculator

 You can perform simple and advanced calculations in R.